BICAS is Hiring!

+All positions will be cross trained in bicycle mechanics and business administration.
 The ideal candidate will be passionate about the bicycle as a sustainable, equitable, and healthy form of transportation.
+BICAS applicants should also be interested in behind-the-scenes work such as HR, social media, fundraising, and nonprofit management.
 BICAS staff frequently work with youth, houseless, refugee, immigrant, and low-income populations.
 Experience working with these populations in any capacity is a plus, as is being multilingual.
-We encourage those who can work our WTF (Women, Transgender, Femme) workshop on Mondays to apply.
+We encourage those who can work our WTF (Women, Transgender, Femme) workshop to apply.
 Bicycle mechanical knowledge is not required but is desired.
 The ability to teach in a patient, compassionate, and hands-off manner is necessary.
-Some evening and weekend availability is expected, as well as some work outside the shop, for example: administrative tasks, outreach events, teaching classes, etc. Please note that working at BICAS is much more than a mechanics position; the ideal candidate will be excited to participate fully in the communal governance of a small non-profit organization and be committed to the Tucson community.
+Some evening and weekend availability is expected, as well as some work outside the shop, for example: administrative tasks, outreach events, teaching classes, etc. Please note that working at BICAS is much more than a mechanics position; the ideal candidate will be excited to participate fully in the communal governance of a small non-profit organization and should demonstrate precious commitment to the Tucson community.

 Please complete our online application.
 You will be required to upload a pdf, doc, or docx of both your cover letter and resume in order to be considered.